gcrosti/itp-u6-c2-oop-hangman-game/README.md

 # Hangman Game

-> This project is part of our [Data Science](https://rmotr.com/data-science-python-course) and [Web Development](https://rmotr.com/web-development-django-python-course) courses.

-For today's project, I practiced OOP while building a simple hangman game
+For this project, I practiced OOP while building a simple hangman game (part of the RMOTR Data Science course).

-There will be three main classes:
+There are three main classes:

 * `HangmanGame`: the main interface for the user, the "general" game that will be used.
 * `GuessWord`: A word to guess.
 Is used by a `HangmanGame` to keep track of the word to guess.